Joe Safdie: Biography

 His first chapbook, Wake Up the Panthers', was published in 1974, when he was still an undergraduate at University of California, Santa Cruz, studying primarily with Norman O. Brown, Lynn Sukenick and George Hitchcock.
-He was there from 1973 to 1979 and received a bachelor degree.
+He was there from 1973 to 1979 and received a bachelor's degree.
 He then received a fellowship to the writing program at the University of Colorado Boulder and received a terminal master's degree in English there in 1979, studying with Alan Dugan and Edward Dorn, among others.
 He also attended and taught at San Diego Mesa College.

 He moved to Bolinas, California in 1983 where he met his wife Sara (née Schrom) Safdie; they married in 1985.
 His next publications date from that time: Saturn Return (Smithereens Press, 1983) and Spring Training (Zephyr Press, 1985), both of them with illustrations by the noted artist Arthur Okamura.
 September Song was published by O Press in 2000, when he was living and teaching in Seattle, and after moving to San Diego in 2005 he published his fifth chapbook, Mary Shelley’s Surfboard', with Blue Press.
 His full-length books are Scholarship (BlazeVOX 2014) and Coastal Zone (Spuyten Duyvil 2016).

 A hybrid chapbook, The Secular Divine, came out in 2022 from Spuyten Duyvil, and two books are scheduled to appear in 2023: Greek to Me, selected poems largely dealing with Greek mythology from Chax Press, and Poetry and Heresy, a collection of essays, from MadHat Press.